-Harmful Ingredients: Diglycerides, Red #40, carrageenan
+Unhealthy Ingredients: Trans fat, diglycerides, Red #40, carrageenan

 Chicken nuggets all start with chicken but also contain several synthetic ingredients from diglycerides to Red #40 to carrageenan.
 These chemicals help make overly-processed foods like chicken nuggets possible because that's what keeps the (very few) organic materials in the nuggets from going bad (or looking weird) after days spent traveling on the road or months in the freezer.
 But even if you buy them at the grocery store, you might not be safe.
 Check out our exclusive report of The Most Popular Chicken Nuggets—Ranked!

 Eat This!
 Instead: Organic chicken breasts cut into pieces, coated with egg and breadcrumbs, and baked in your oven.
 Voila!
 Homemade, healthy nuggets.

 Disclaimer: The information in this report reflects what Eat This, Not That! researched and analyzed as of August 2017, which may no longer be current.